 To help you out, we’ve highlighted the biggest difference between design and strategy.

 Strategy – Thinking deliberately and critically

 Developing a successful brand strategy is strongly rooted in this factor.
 Your strategy should be able to give tangible answers and highlight the most feasible way to utilise available resources.
-Based on this factor, you can then proceed to apply your brand strategy in a methodical and rational way to get the results you were aspire for.
+Based on this factor, you can then proceed to apply your brand strategy methodically and rationally to get the results you aspire for.

 Design – Thinking intuitively and out of the box

-Additionally, while strategy is all rooted in the thought process and predictions, a design is more tangible.
-It’s a process of trial and error to streamline and smooth out and discover a product that works.
+Additionally, while strategy is rooted in thought processes and predictions, the design is more tangible.
+It’s a process of trial and error to streamline, smooth out, and discover a product that works.
 Instead of just assuming that A+B will produce C and lead to D, a good design will highlight just how this occurs and the process involved in it.
 Poor design is one that fails to do this and ends up leaving one stranded on the path of knowledge, no wiser, no clearer.

 Using them together

-While they might look like two different components, design and strategy actually go hand in hand because they complement each other.
+While they might look like two different components, design and strategy go hand-in-hand because they complement each other.
 With the right design and a solid strategy, a business can yield bigger results.

 Additionally, if one area is lacking, such as having a poor design or a bad strategy, a business can end up ruining the progress they are making.
 Often, one will start well, but over time will start to fall as it is not supported by the other.

 To get the best results, one has to make sure that they are using both elements symbiotically.
-While it can cause confusion, once you understand the difference between them, you will be able to use them with ease.
+Whilst it can confuse you, once you understand the difference between them, you will be able to use them with ease.